 Suction dredge (700-PM) permits.
 These fees are set in statute and can only be changed by the Oregon Legislature.

-Graywater (2401 and 2402) permits in an effort to encourage graywater reuse permitting.
+Graywater (2401 and 2402) permits fees are unchangedto encourage graywater reuse.

 Small offstream mining operations (WPCF 600).
 There are no application fees or annual fees.